rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ><CITE>an VII [1798 or 1799]</CITE>
 >(*Comment*: Year follows French Revolutionary calendar)

-*Optionally*, if the date of publication includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
+<a name="4.205.4.91">4.205.4.91</a> *Optionally*, if the date of publication includes a day/month based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian day/month in square brackets.
 Use the sequence: day, month, year.

 >Example:
 ><CITE>prid.
 Kal.
 Dec.
 [30 Nov.]
 1488</CITE>